areaDetector/ADEiger/README.md

   - If there is no `envPaths`, run `make envPaths` there.
   - Fix the IP address in `st.cmd`.
   - Run `./st.cmd`.
-* There is a CSS screen under `areaDetector/ADEiger/eigerApp/op/opi`, just open it with Controls System Studio.
+* There is a CSS screen under `areaDetector/ADEiger/eigerApp/op/opi`, just use it with Controls System Studio.